rauc/rauc/docs/using.rst

   # rauc status mark-bad

-If the current boot failed in some kind, this command can be used to communicate that to the underlying bootloader implementation.
+If the current boot failed in some way, this command can be used to communicate that to the underlying bootloader implementation.
 In most cases this will disable the currently booted slot or at least switch to a different one.